-- Repton has an Acceptable Use Policy and Online Safety Policy. - The safe use of technology is a key part of the Repton curriculum.
-ICT safety measures are regularly reinforced in lessons/assemblies/talks/the boarding houses/about the school site/ on school trips. - Pupil and staff access to the School Network is managed through filters and monitoring systems (using Securly) to ensure that IT is being used in a safe and appropriate manner. - It is acknowledged though that pupils can obtain unlimited and unrestricted access to the internet via mobile phone networks.
+- Repton has an Acceptable Use of IT Policy and Online Safety Policy. - The safe use of technology is a key part of the Repton curriculum.
+ICT safety measures are regularly reinforced in lessons/assemblies/talks/the boarding houses/about the school site/ on school trips. - Pupil and staff access to the School Network and School Devices is managed through filtering and monitoring systems (using Securly) to ensure that IT is being used in a safe and appropriate manner and their effectiveness is regularly monitored and reviewed. - Staff are made aware of expectations and their roles and responsibilities for filtering and monitoring to aid their understanding. - It is acknowledged though that pupils can obtain unlimited and unrestricted access to the internet via mobile phone networks.
 This access means some children, whilst at school or college, can potentially sexually harass, bully and control others via their mobile and smart technology, share indecent images: consensually and non-consensually (often via large chat groups), and view and share pornography and other harmful content.
-All staff should be alert to this safeguarding threat and report concerns to the DSL immediately. - Repton Prep and Repton School has a separate policy for Remote Learning: Child Protection & Staff Behaviour Addendum for Remote Education (2020)

-• The School will communicate with parents/ carers and guardians about online filtering and monitoring systems, as well as online safety information and education given to Repton pupils.
+All staff should be alert to this safeguarding threat and report concerns to the DSL immediately. - Repton Prep and Repton School has a separate policy for Remote Learning: Child Protection & Staff Behaviour Addendum for Remote Education (2020) - The School will communicate with parents/ carers and guardians about online filtering and monitoring systems, as well as online safety information and education given to Repton pupils.